cinchapi/concourse/examples/quickstart/python/README.md

   'salary': 15.0,
   'title': 'Software Architect'}]

-# We can quickly insert the data into Concourse without declaring a schema or creating any structure
+# You can quickly insert the data into Concourse without declaring a schema or creating any structure
 >> Concourse.connect()
 >> records = concourse.insert(data=data)
 >> john, jane, jill, jason, adrian = records

-# Now, we can read and modify individual attributes without loading the entire record
+# Now, you can read and modify individual attributes without loading the entire record
 # For example, promote Jill and give her the title of Senior Software Engineer.
 Her current title is:
 >> concourse.get(key='title', record=jill)
 Software Engineer